purylte/proxy-reencryption/README.md

 Implementation of proxy re-encryption scheme for symmetric key cryptography defined in 10.1109/IWBIS.2017.8275110

 ## Example usage
+To see the available commands and options, run:
 `cargo run -- -help`

 To create new key use `openssl rand -out <FILE> 48`